 At the DPZ, a breeding group with hamadryas baboons is kept (Papio hamadryas) since 1980.
 Because of their social structure, baboons can be easily bred.
 At the DPZ, there is currently no biomedical research with hamadryas baboons.
 Nearly 60 animals are kept, to cover the scientific needs of baboons in Germany.
 Hamadryas baboons are used as model organisms for research of epilepsy and schizophrenia, as well as for the study of immune responses in organ transplants.

 The ring-tailed lemurs (Lemur catta) are one of three lemur species kept and bred at the DPZ.
 The lemurs are used within the framework of their research in the Behavioral Ecology and Sociobiology Unit .
 The DPZ maintains a research station in Madagascar, where the scientists observe and study the monkeys in their natural habitat.

 Black-and-white ruffed lemurs

 The black-and-white ruffed lemur (Varecia variegata) is the second major lemur species kept at the DPZ.
-The beautiful animals with thick black and white colored fur as well as the other species of lemurs (ring-tailed lemurs and mouse lemurs) are used for behavioral research at the DPZ.
+The beautiful animals with thick black and white colored fur as well as the other species of lemurs, the ring-tailed lemurs, are used for behavioral research at the DPZ.

 The interactive tour guides the visitors to the husbandry and breeding facilities of the DPZ and provides a lot of information about monkey species, hygiene regulations and the daily work of veterinarians, animal caretakers and scientists.